Safari

 There are truly so many options for locals and tourists alike when looking for accommodation in the Kruger Park.
 Your perfect option would depend mainly on the area of the park where you would like to be based, or you could book your accommodation at various camps if you want to explore a large area of the Kruger Park.
 It’s difficult to say where exactly the best place to stay in the Kruger Park is because it is so large and has so many different kinds of plant life in different areas, each attracting different species of animals and, in turn, different predators as well.
 Some predators are territorial, so it helps if you book a safari with experienced guides who know the Kruger Park well.

-If you’re having trouble deciding on where to stay, contact Kurt Safari Co and one of our friendly consultants will assist you in booking the perfect accommodation in the Kruger Park or at one of the many great lodges in the surrounding area, depending on your preferences.
+If you’re having trouble deciding on where to stay, contact Kurt safari Pty Ltd and one of our friendly consultants will assist you in booking the perfect accommodation in the Kruger Park or at one of the many great lodges in the surrounding area, depending on your preferences.

 The plant life in the Kruger National Park is characterized by mixtures of Savannah, thornveld, and even woodland Eco-zones.
 Many large African mammals like Elephant, Lion, Leopard, Buffalo, White Rhino, Hippopotamus & Giraffe are present, but that’s only a small percentage of the wildlife in the Kruger National Park.